niirex1/TEFIE-Secure/README.md

 ## Contact & Support

-For any questions, feedback, or suggestions regarding the PGT project, please reach out to the project maintainers:
+For any questions, feedback, or suggestions regarding the TEFIE-Secure project, please reach out to the project maintainers:

 - **Rexford Sosu**
   - Email: rexfordsosu@outlook.com
   - GitHub: [@rexfordsosu](https://github.com/niirex1)
   - LinkedIn: [Rexford's LinkedIn](https://www.linkedin.com/in/rexford-sosu-b4593b57/)

-We appreciate your interest in the PGT project and look forward to collaborating with you!
+We appreciate your interest in the TEFIE-Secure project and look forward to collaborating with you!
 ---